Ashwamedh-14/RISC-V-Based-Architecture-Assembler/README.md

 - 03: Binary File is not a text file
 - 04: Unable to Find or Open the Input File, probably because not available at the specified path, or no read permission.
 - 05: Unable to Find or Open the Output File, probably because not available at the specified path, or no write permission.
-- 06: Unable to Find or Open the Binary File, probably because not avaialble at the specified path, or no write permission.
+- 06: Unable to Find or Open the Binary File, probably because not available at the specified path, or no write permission.
-- 07: There was error in Arguements Passed to the Program
+- 07: There was error in Arguments Passed to the Program
 - 08: There were some Errors in Assembly Code, due to which the equivalent binary file could not be generated.

 > **Kindly Note**
 >
-> Error Codes 01 - 07 are command line arguement based, and are used to verify the correct type of arguements are passed to the program.
+> Error Codes 01–07 are command line argument based, and are used to verify the correct type of arguments are passed to the program.

 ## Technical Details

 - The numbering for the assembler starts at 1, i.e., the first line of the input file is numbered 1.
 - The assembler is **case-insensitive**.
-- The processor is an `8-bit` processor, i.e., its `regs` are capable of storing `8 bits`, or a `byte`, of data at a time.
+- The processor is a `8-bit` processor, i.e., its `regs` are capable of storing `8 bits`, or a `byte`, of data at a time.
 - The processor has a `25-bit` wide `Instruction Memory Bus`, where:
   - The first `5 bits` are reserved for `OP Code`.
   - The next `12 bits` are distributed among 3, `4bit` wide `reg address`.
 The distribution is: